Paisley and pin-ups in a Bulgarian military ruin.

 Rising up over the hectic skyline of Kiev, there stand a cluster of concrete shells; the largest of these six towers reaches a height of thirty-six floors, making them some of the tallest buildings this side of the river.
-They remain mostly unfinished however; many locals have branded them an eyesore, but they nevertheless pose a prime target for anybody looking for urbex in Ukraine.
+They remain mostly unfinished ,however.
+Many locals have branded them an eyesore, but they nevertheless pose a prime target for anyone with a taste for urban skylines.

 It was a recent post on another urban exploration blog – Climbing a Shard of Glass – that got me looking upwards to the skies.
 I’m normally far more interested in tunnels, bunkers and the other forgotten spaces sleeping deep beneath the earth, but the report had piqued my interest.
 I couldn’t find much to compare to London’s Shard of Glass here in Kiev, though… and so instead I set my sights on the tallest disused building I could find, and headed out to explore.

 Construction started on this particular site in 2001, but funding ran out before four of the skyscrapers could be finished.
 As a result the work was abandoned in 2004, and sealed off behind a high metal fence.

 In 2011 a local girl committed suicide by jumping from the top of one of the buildings, after which security was tightened, with the posting of several site guards – the wages of the guards apparently being a far more affordable outlay than the cost of finishing the job.